Sugar

 Inverted sugar

-When you add a little acid (such as lemon juice or cream of tartar) to sucrose (which is a double sugar), it breaks down into its constituents, glucose and fructose.
+When you add a little acid to sucrose, it breaks this double sugar down into its constituents, glucose and fructose.

-This happens naturally in jams, jellies, and in cuisines/dishes that use both sugar and sour things.
+This happens naturally in jams, jellies, and in cuisines/dishes that use both sugar and sour things (recipes often ask for lemon juice or cream of tartar, but anything acidic will do).

-Inverted sugar tastes sweeter, because fructose is itself sweeter than glucose and the original sucrose.
+Inverted sugar tastes a little sweeter, because fructose is itself sweeter than glucose, and than the original sucrose.

-It can also be a little smoother because in a mix, sucrose doesn't crystallize as easily.
+It can also be a little smoother, because it now doesn't crystallize as easily.

 in part because while cooking, you're likely boiling off water means it is also associated with being more syrupy.